mooculus/la-carte/matrixMethods/README.md

 * Understand definitions and geometric interpretations of vectors.
 * Perform basic operations: vector addition, scalar multiplication, and dot product.
 * Introduce matrices: definitions, types, and basic operations (addition, subtraction, scalar multiplication).
-* View a matrix as a function on vectors, bo
+* View a matrix as a function on vectors, both on the left and right

 ## Lecture 2: Systems of Linear Equations and Gaussian Elimination
 ### Learning Outcomes: